pengying/androidtv-codelab/static/codelabs/1-androidtv-adding-leanback/6-next-steps.md

 ### The goal

-Adding images to the background like show in the screenshot on the right side.
+Adding images to the background as shown in the screenshot on the right side.

 <div layout vertical center>
   <img class="sample" src="img/detail_withandwithout_background_image.png" style="border: 1px solid #ccc; width: 100%;">